YP501/scrappy-bot/README.md

 **Steps on self-hosting:**

-1. Clone the repository with `git clone https://github.com/YP501/scrappy-bot.git` and `cd` into the folder
+1. Download the source code from the [latest release](https://github.com/YP501/scrappy-bot/releases/latest) and unzip it somewhere
+2. Enter the folder you just unzipped
-2. Install the node modules with `bun install`
+3. Install the node modules with `bun install`
-3. Add a .env file in the root folder with the following values:
+4. Add an `.env` file in the root folder with the following values:

 ```
 tokenDev = "your bot token here"